PolarFox08/Guidewire26_Giggle/README.md

 The problem is not just income loss.
 It is **how income is structured**.
 Platform base rates have fallen from ₹40–45/order to ₹15–20/order.
 Slab bonuses — ₹50 at 7 deliveries, ₹120 at 12, ₹150 at 15, ₹200 at 21+ per day — now constitute a larger fraction of total earnings than base pay.
 A rain disruption that stops a worker at delivery 10 doesn't just cost 10 deliveries of base pay.
 It costs the ₹120 slab bonus they were 2 orders away from. **No existing insurance product addresses this.** Not SEWA.
 Not MIC Global.
 Not any insurtech in India.

 SEWA's 2023 parametric pilot — the only documented attempt — **triggered zero payouts** because city-level IMD weather station data failed to capture hyperlocal conditions.
-Workers enrolled, paid premiums, and received nothing during the monsoon that should have covered them.
-GigShield's architecture is built specifically to solve the failure modes SEWA documented.
+Workers enrolled, paid premiums, and received nothing during the monsoon that should have covered them. giggle's architecture is built specifically to solve the failure modes SEWA documented.

 ---

-## What GigShield Is
+## What giggle Is

-GigShield is a parametric income insurance platform for food delivery workers.
-When an external disruption — heavy rain, extreme heat, severe pollution, or zone curfew — makes delivery work physically impossible, GigShield detects it automatically, computes the worker's true income loss (including the slab bonus they missed), validates the claim against a multi-layer fraud engine, and deposits the payout to their UPI account within 60 seconds.
+giggle is a parametric income insurance platform for food delivery workers.
+When an external disruption — heavy rain, extreme heat, severe pollution, or zone curfew — makes delivery work physically impossible, giggle detects it automatically, computes the worker's true income loss (including the slab bonus they missed), validates the claim against a multi-layer fraud engine, and deposits the payout to their UPI account within 60 seconds.
 No claim forms.
 No calls.
 No waiting.

 **The worker does nothing.
 The system does everything.**

-## What Makes GigShield Different
+## What Makes giggle Different

 - **Slab-aware payout computation** — the world's first parametric insurance product that models India's platform incentive slab structure.
 A disruption at delivery 10 costs the ₹120 slab bonus the worker was 2 orders away from.
-Every existing product ignores this.
-GigShield computes it.
+Every existing product ignores this. giggle computes it.
-- **SEWA's 2023 failure, directly fixed** — SEWA's parametric pilot triggered zero payouts because city-level IMD data missed hyperlocal conditions.
-GigShield queries Open-Meteo at 3 geographic points per zone (centroid + 2 offsets) and takes the maximum reading, expanding spatial coverage to the worker's actual 5–8km delivery radius.
+- **SEWA's 2023 failure, directly fixed** — SEWA's parametric pilot triggered zero payouts because city-level IMD data missed hyperlocal conditions. giggle queries Open-Meteo at 3 geographic points per zone (centroid + 2 offsets) and takes the maximum reading, expanding spatial coverage to the worker's actual 5–8km delivery radius.
 - **2-of-3 source corroboration** — no single weather station controls a payout.
 Environmental data, geospatial flood zone activation, and platform zone suspension must independently confirm before a claim fires.
 Eliminates both false positives and the single-point failure that collapsed SEWA's pilot.
 - **Isolation Forest + CBLOF fraud ensemble** — CBLOF outperforms Isolation Forest on spatially consistent fraud patterns (silhouette 0.114 vs 0.103, Springer Nature 2025).
 Running both with max-score output catches ring fraud that either model misses alone.
-- **Multilingual-first UX with SHAP explanations in vernacular** — every premium change explained in the worker's primary language.
-GigShield is architected for full regional language support; MVP launches with Hindi and Tamil, covering the two largest delivery-worker language groups.
+- **Multilingual-first UX with SHAP explanations in vernacular** — every premium change explained in the worker's primary language. giggle is architected for full regional language support; MVP launches with Hindi and Tamil, covering the two largest delivery-worker language groups.
 Onboarding, coverage status, and payout notifications all render in the worker's selected language.
 Without this, enrollment fails regardless of backend sophistication.

 ---